Core skills toolkit

 - Storytelling: stories enable an emotional connection with your audience that helps build relationships and support.

-- Relevance: staying current with communication trends, such as creating impactful content and leveraging social media, keeps your organisation visible
+- Relevance: staying current with communication trends, such as creating impactful content and leveraging social media, keeps your organisation visible.

 - Impact: clearly communicating your impact and evaluation findings builds trust with funders and demonstrates the value of their support.